haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 $ tree -L 2 /opt/seafile
 .
 ├── seafile-license.txt
-├── python-venv # this section only exists in Debian 12 and Ubuntu 24.04
-│   ├── bin
+├── python-venv # you will not see this directory if you use ubuntu 22/debian 10 │   ├── bin
 │   ├── include
 │   ├── lib